How To: Create a Cross-Platform Game Solution

 Right-click the newly-added file (myZunetexture.tga), and click Propertes.

-In the Properties pane, change the AssetName property to match the same name as the AssetName property of the version in the "NonZuneContent" project (for example, mytexture).
+In the Properties pane, change the AssetName property to match the same name as the AssetName property of the version in the "NonZuneContent" folder (for example, mytexture).

 Setting this property to the same value will help the common source code to load the correct asset for the project's platform.